 Postcard from Barbara Love Logan.

 Fast-forward four years.
 Another presidential election.
-Another bet by Schilder.
-This time he was backing Woodrow Wilson, and Albert Shockley, another saloon owner, was backing incumbent William Howard Taft.
+Another bet by Carl Schilder.
+This time he was backing Woodrow Wilson, and Albert Shockley, another local saloon owner, was backing incumbent William Howard Taft.

 Come November 5, 1912, in an election in which 15,048,834 Americans (again, all of them male) voted, Woodrow Wilson won.
-Come November 9 this time Carl Schilder was “taking it easy” while Albert Shockley was “working hard.”
+Come November 9 this time Carl Schilder was “taking it easy” while Albert Shockley was “working hard” behind the wheelbarrow.

 Postcard from Barbara Love Logan.